 The medieval city of Rhodes, a creation of the Οrder of the Knights of St. John and a world heritage site since 1988, with stunning walls, squares and temples.
 Choose one of the ten entrances and meet the street of Knights with the imposing buildings, the Palace of the Grand Master, built in 1346, destroyed by an explosion in 1865 and rebuilt by the Italian commander of the island in 1937-40.
 The archaeological museum which is housed in the impressive building of the Hospital of the Knights, the Byzantine Museum, the folklore Bazaar in Socratus street and the mosque of Suleiman.

 Rodini Park, 3 km. from the city center, is a green ravine, a recreation area with paths, springs and the opportunity for boating in the big canal-part of the roman aqueduct, which was in use until the 19th century.
 Lindos, where you will find unique captain mansions, Byzantine churches, stunning pebbled mosaics and, of course, the famous Acropolis of a total area of 8 acres, a magical place that exists since the Neolithic age.
-Since then, it as undergone several modifications up to the years of Byzantium.
+Since then, it has undergone several modifications up to the years of Byzantium.

-Useful links: Rhodes Hotels, Flights to Rhodes
+Useful links: Rhodes Hotels